Doctor of Nursing Practice

 An individual with a DNP doctoral level education will be able to:

-- Design programs of care delivery that are locally acceptable and economically feasible.
+- Design programs of care delivery that are effective, acceptable to patients and care providers, and economically feasible.

 - Significantly impact health care outcomes.

-- Transform health care delivery by providing the best possible clinical care to individuals, families and communities.
+- Transform health care delivery by applying best practices to the clinical care of individuals, families, and communities.

 - Develop needed advanced competencies for increasingly complex clinical and leadership roles-global health care, genetics, biomedical advances.

-For more information on the DNP at SMU contact Cecily Cosby, Director DNP, at firstname.lastname@example.org
+For more information on the DNP at SMU contact Michelle DeCoux Hampton, Interim DNP Director , at firstname.lastname@example.org